silexphp/Silex/doc/cookbook/profiling_your_application.rst

 .. note::

-    The WebProfilerServiceProvider and some its dependencies (optional or not) comes with the "fat" Silex archive but not with the regular one.
+    The WebProfilerServiceProvider and some of its dependencies (optional or not) come with the "fat" Silex archive but not with the regular one.
 If you are using Composer, add them as a dependency: